ZachG1235/escapekit_parser/README.md

     * Upon pressing the Search button, the program will output a result into a file within the `Output Folder Path`.
     If the checkbox is disabled, all outputs will be written as **output.json** and will be overwritten each time the Search button is pressed.
     If the checkbox is enabled, all outputs will have a semi-unique filename that depends on what filter is selected.
 For example: if the "Game Master" filter has the value "Bob" in it, the output will be **game_masterBOB.json** as the filename.
 HOWEVER,
+* `Max Displayed Entries`
+    * When pressing the **"Open File"** button, it will generate a scrollable window with all entries matching the search.
+The amount of entries displayed won't go over the number specified in this field.
+This is to increase performance and is set at a default value of 100.
+This value can be increased or decreased to the user's preference.
 * `X Button Color`
     * Using Tkinter's supported colors, you can **modify** any of the button's rendered colors.
 In order for these settings to take effect, their corresponding window must be **reopened** (you might need to **close and reopen** the program).
 If a color is not supported, a **status message** will be shown upon opening the **button's window**, and the incorrect color will override to **white**.